Kamal498/cricket-backend/README.md

    available and running.
    -> Microservices can call each other using the name by which they are registered in the Eureka Server.

+   ## Spring Config Server
+   -> This is Configuration Server which is connected to GitHub repository.
+   -> All the microservices with common configurations in application.properties file are stored in
+   the github repo file.
+   -> The Config server connects the GitHub repo with the other microservices so that they can read properties directly from git.
+   -> Link to github repo: https://github.com/Kamal498/cricket-config-server

    ## Microservice 1: Cricket-Auth-Service
    -> This is an Authentication service.
 It is running on port 9192.
    -> Any new user will register itselft by hitting the url '/auth/register' with userName, email and password in the body.